 Dr. Bairbre McNicholas is a dual-trained Consultant in Intensive Care Medicine and Nephrology at Galway University Hospitals (GUH) and a Senior Clinical Lecturer at the University of Galway.
 She completed her PhD on early inflammation in obesity and type 2 diabetes as part of the National Specialist registrar academic fellowship programme and following this, completed a basic science research fellowship at the University of Washington, Seattle USA.
 She completed training in Intensive Care Medicine in Ireland in 2017.
 Dr. McNicholas has led and collaborated on numerous clinical trials such as REMAP-CAP and REACT-SHOCK, Awake-prone meta trial group and studies on the immunology of sepsis and epidemiology of acute kidney injury.
 Dr. McNicholas is the CRRT lead for Ireland’s Acute Critical Care Programme, the AKI Pathway Lead for ESICM.
 She has published over 60 peer-reviewed articles and two book chapters, and is co-chair of the RCPI Climate Advisory Group.

-Professor of Critical Care and Rehabilitation , UK
+Professor of Critical Care and Rehabilitation , Centre for Care Excellence, University Hospitals Coventry & Warwickshire NHS Trust

 Consultant Pharmacist, Chair of ICS Learning Division & Pharmacy Professional Advisory Group

-Reena is a Consultant Pharmacist in Critical Care at King's College Hospital in London and Chair of the Intensive Care Society's Pharmacy Professional Advisory Group.
+Reena is a Consultant Pharmacist in Critical Care at King’s College Hospital NHS Foundation Trust, London and Chair of the Intensive Care Society’s Learning Division.

-She has worked in Critical Care for the past 15 years, leading and managing the Critical Care pharmacy service, providing vision and shaping its future strategy during a period of significant structural change and expansion.
-She has co-authored and provided specialist input locally & nationally into areas such as pharmacy critical care workforce, clinical guidelines, and advanced critical care training.
-Reena is a Principal Investigator on a number of NIHR CRN Portfolio studies.
+She has worked in Critical Care for over 15 years, and has co-authored and provided specialist input nationally into areas such as pharmacy critical care workforce, clinical guidelines, and advanced critical care training.
+Reena is an Associate Editor for the Journal of the Intensive Care Society and an Honorary Senior Lecturer at King’s College London.
+Within her organisation, she is a Principal Investigator on a number of CRN Portfolio studies

-Reena is the Pharmacy Lead for the South East London ICS - Critical Care/ODN and a member of the United Kingdom Clinical Pharmacy Association Expert Development Practice Group.
-She is currently undertaking an MSc in Health Economics, Policy & Management at the London School of Economics and Political Science.
+Reena is also the Pharmacy Lead for the South East London ICS - Critical Care/ODN and a member of the United Kingdom Adult Critical Care Pharmacy Leadership Forum.
+She has recently completed an MSc in Health Economics, Policy & Management at the London School of Economics and Political Science.

 Consultant Intensivist and Trauma , UK

 Ashley Miller is an Intensivist at Shrewsbury and Telford Hospitals.
 His specialist area of interest is Intensive Care ultrasonography.
 The 1st person to become BSE accredited in Critical Care Echocardiography, he is a BSE committee member and examiner.
 He has co-authored guidelines for the BSE on assessing fluid responsiveness with echocardiography.
 He is an elected ICS council member and co-chair of the Focussed Ultrasound in Intensive Care (FUSIC) committee where he has helped introduce a modular curriculum and accreditation pathway for Intensive Care ultrasonography.
 He is a speaker on ultrasound at international conferences and teaches on ultrasound courses around the country.
-He is a published author on ultrasound and is co-editing a forthcoming textbook on critical care ultrasound.Consultant Intensivist
+He is a published author on ultrasound and is co-editing a forthcoming textbook on critical care ultrasound.FUSIC HD Monday @ 1:45 PM

 Segun is a newly appointed Intensive Care Consultant at St Bartholomew’s Hospital, London, with special interests in extracorporeal membrane oxygenation (ECMO), clinician wellbeing, point of care ultrasound, equality/diversity/inclusion, and online education.
 His real claim to fame is running an award winning wedding cake and confectionery business with his wife, Fehintola; he primarily functions as Chief Taster, and occasional Dish Washer.